5 Drinking Habits That Could Be Secretly Increasing Your Blood Pressure

 Drinking too much coffee

-Lastly, drinking too much coffee can have a negative impact on your health and blood pressure.
+Lastly, drinking too much coffee can have a negative impact on your health and hypertension risk.

 "Drinks containing caffeine, like tea, coffee, energy drinks, and some sodas, can increase blood pressure.
 It is not entirely clear why this happens, but studies have shown that caffeine intake causes a measurable increase in blood pressure.
 These effects of caffeine are more short-term, meaning that blood pressure rises relatively quickly after drinking a caffeinated beverage.
 This side effect of caffeine may or may not last long-term and depends on several factors, including how often someone is drinking caffeine and how much they are drinking," says Vincenza Zurlo, MS, RD.